 Our quality work

-Nordic International School has a well developed quality process in place which we use to regularly measure and evaluate both perceived satisfaction and actual learning outcomes.
-Through the use of comprehensive surveys and joint seminars, we analyse what our students, guardians and employees think about the various parts of our operation.
-Each school assesses satisfaction and perceived quality on the basis of the survey results at a school level.
+Nordic International School has a well developed quality process in place, which we use to regularly measure and evaluate perceived satisfaction and learning outcomes.
+Through the use of comprehensive surveys and joint seminars, we analyse what our students, guardians and employees think about our operations.
+Each school assesses satisfaction and perceived quality levels on the basis of survey results at a school level.

 We also have joint meetings where all our principals come together to review the year’s results, exchange experiences and learn from one another.
 In all our quality work we ensure that we learn from the schools that have best succeeded within certain areas and we work constantly to spread this knowledge across the other schools.

 Our analysis work then culminates in an operational plan for the coming year which clarifies the most important priorities for each school and for the company as a whole.